 We’ll start the loop above the Solver code and end the loop afterward.
 The syntax is simple.

 Every time the code runs it’ll increment i up to the next value, up until it hits 6 and the code stops.

 When you initially configure the Solver, it targets specific cells.
-Now that we are looping we want to change our cell references.
-If we don’t we’ll just get the same answer six times.
+Now that we are looping we want to move through a series of cells to update our model.

 To avoid any potential issues with lingering data, we want to reset the Solver each time it runs.
-Simply insert SolverReset at the start of the loop to clear the old solution and the code below will take care of the setup and execution.
+Insert SolverReset at the start of the loop to clear the old solution and start fresh with the new data each time.

 You now have a better Solver and your own macro.
 You can apply these techniques together or separately to your own accounts.
-It may seem like a lot to handle initially but once you have a firm grasp of the basics you can be increasingly creative with your solutions without much else in the way of additional effort.
+It may seem like a lot to handle initially but once you have a firm grasp of the basics you can be increasingly creative with your solutions without incurring additional effort.